tri-cods/html-css/lessons.md

 It's best practice to use Option 3, external styling, for a number of reasons:

 1. It helps us remember what each language focuses on: HTML is for _content_, CSS is for _styling_.
-(This is sometimes referred to as ["separation of concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/))
+(This is sometimes referred to as the principle of ["separation of concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/))
-2. It helps us maintain consistency across the various pages of our site; multiple HTML files can link to the same CSS file.
+2. It helps us maintain consistency across the various pages of our site as _multiple HTML files can link to the same stylesheet_.
 3. Because multiple HTML files can link to the same CSS file, it's not necessary to write the same CSS code multiple times.
 Once suffices.
+(This is sometimes referred to as the ["Don't Repeat Yourself" principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), or simply _DRY_.)

 Option 3, external styling, is preferred by most web developers because it's more manageable and because it lends itself to greater consistency across the entire site.